Skip to main content

 If you are already inside Canada (e.g., entered on a visitor visa, student permit, or work permit), the STCA does not prevent you from making an inland refugee claim.
 Only border crossings from the US are subject to the agreement.

-IRPA s.101 sets out who is ineligible to make a refugee claim in Canada.
-A claim cannot be referred to the IRB if the claimant:
+IRPA s.101 sets out who is ineligible to make a refugee claim in Canada, and in 2026 new time-based limits were added.
+A claim generally cannot be referred to the IRB if the claimant:

 • Has been recognized as a Convention refugee in another country that they can return to